Skip to main content

 Role-Based Access Control (RBAC)

-RBAC is an authorization system built on Azure Resource Manager, providing fine-grained access management for Azure resources.
+RBAC is built on Azure Resource Manager and provides detailed access control for Azure resources.

 Example Scenario: